-- Above the closed canopy, as well as on open areas like pastures and within open canopies, e.g., (Mahrt et al., 2000), nighttime temperature inversions are common, caused by the rapid radiative cooling of the ground surface or canopy.
-Air temperature increases with height up to several hundred meters (Karlsson, 2000; Acevedo et al., - 10 2004).
+Above the closed canopy, as well as on open areas like pastures and within open canopies (e.g., Mahrt et al., 2000), nighttime temperature inversions are common, caused by the rapid radiative cooling of the ground surface or canopy.
+Air temperature increases with height up to several hundred meters (Karlsson, 2000; Acevedo et al., 2004).
 Temperature inversions result in the condensation of water vapor in the lower cooler layer near the surface (or canopy) often accompanied by formation of fog.
-As far as at $\Gamma < 0 < \Gamma{H_2O}$ there are no ascending fluxes of water vapor, fog moisture remains near the ground surface z=0.
-However, with increasing solar heating during the daytime and Γ growing up to $\Gamma > \Gamma{H_2O}$, there appear upward water vapor fluxes.
-On open - 15 areas and areas covered by low vegetation, fog moisture is then taken away from the ground layer to the upper atmospheric layers and ultimately leaves the ecosystem.
-By contrast, fog formed at night above the closed canopy at $z=z_c$ gravitates to the ground layer z=0 under the canopy, where during the daytime the moisture is prevented from leaking to the upper atmosphere by the daytime temperature inversion. - This analysis illustrates that both large canopy height and high degree of canopy closure inherent to undisturbed natural forests are important for efficient soil water retention.
+As far as at $G < 0 < G{\rm H_2O}$ there are no ascending fluxes of water vapor, fog moisture remains near the ground surface z = 0.
+However, with increasing solar heating during the daytime and G growing up to $G > G{\rm H_2O}$, there appear upward water vapor fluxes.
+On open areas and areas covered by low vegetation, fog moisture is then taken away from the ground layer to the upper atmospheric layers and ultimately leaves the ecosystem.
+By contrast, fog formed at night above the closed canopy at $z = z_c$ gravitates to the ground layer z = 0 under the canopy, where during the daytime the moisture is prevented from leaking to the upper atmosphere by the daytime temperature inversion, Fig. 5a.

+This analysis illustrates that both large canopy height and high degree of canopy closure inherent to undisturbed natural forests are important for efficient soil water retention.

-During the day air temperature above the forest canopy rapidly decreases with height, $\Gamma \gg \Gamma{H_nO}$ (Szarzynski and Anhuf, 2001).
+During the day air temperature above the forest canopy rapidly decreases with height, $G >> G{H_2O}$, see, e.g., Fig. 5a.
 Transpiration of water vapor from the leaf stomata lead to formation of an ascending flux of water vapor and air, which supports clouds.
 When stomata are closed and transpiration ceases, the ascent of air masses discontinues as well.
-The evaporative force f{ev} , Eq.
-(14), vanishes; liquid atmospheric water, no longer supported, precipitates under gravity.
+The evaporation force f (14) vanishes; liquid atmospheric water, no longer supported, precipitates under gravity.
 Precipitation fluxes can be additionally regulated by the biota via directed change of various biogenic condensation nuclei.
 Observations indicate that stomata of most plants close during the midday (Bond and Kavanagh, 1999; Goulden et al., 2004).
 This allows one to expect that precipitation on land should predominantly occur in the second part of the day.
-In the ocean, where there is no diurnal biological cycle of water vapor ascent, the diurnal

-5 cycle of precipitation is not expected to be pronounced either.
-These predictions are in agreement with the available data on the diurnal cycle of rainfall in the tropics (Nesbitt et al., 2003).
+In the ocean, where there is no diurnal biological cycle of water vapor ascent, the diurnal cycle of precipitation is not expected to be pronounced either.
+These predictions are in agreement with the available data on the diurnal cycle of rainfall in the tropics (Nesbitt and Zipser, 2003).